Vietnam.vn - Nền tảng quảng bá Việt Nam

 World - Japan successfully raised mouse embryos in space

-Microscopic image of mouse embryo after being brought back from the ISS.
+Microscopic image of a mouse embryo after being brought back from the ISS.
 Photo: Yamanashi University

 Wakayama and his colleagues took the first steps in their lab on Earth.
 The team took 720 two-cell mouse embryos from pregnant mice and froze them.
 The frozen embryos were sent to the ISS on a SpaceX rocket launched from Florida in August 2021.

-According to the researchers, there were no significant changes in the DNA and genetic status after the blastocyst embryos were returned to a laboratory on Earth for analysis.
+According to the researchers, there were no significant changes in the DNA and genetic status of the blastocysts after they were returned to a laboratory on Earth for analysis.

 This is "the first study showing that mammals can thrive in space," Yamanashi University and the national research institute Riken said in a joint statement on October 28.

-The announcement noted that this is “ the world's first experiment to culture early-stage mammalian embryos in the full microgravity environment of the ISS.”
+This is “ the world's first experiment to culture early-stage mammalian embryos in the full microgravity environment of the ISS,” the release noted.

-"In the future, it will be necessary to implant blastocyst embryos cultured in the microgravity environment of the ISS into mice to see if the mice can give birth," the scientists emphasized.
+"In the future, it will be necessary to implant blastocyst embryos cultured in the ISS microgravity environment into mice to see if the mice can give birth," the scientists emphasized.

 This research has important implications for future space exploration missions.
-Under the Artemis program, NASA plans to send humans back to the Moon to learn how to live there long-term in preparation for a trip to Mars sometime in the late 2030s.
+Under the Artemis program, NASA plans to send humans back to the Moon to learn how to live there long-term in preparation for a trip to Mars around the late 2030s.

-Minh Hoa (reported by Lao Dong, Tuoi Tre)
+Minh Hoa (reported by Lao Dong and Tuoi Tre)

 Source